tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0-size-to-linewidth/index.md

 </div>

-but ultimately we of course wants users to migrate to the following code:
+but ultimately we want users to migrate to the following code:

 <div class="highlight">